 Polyester is a man-made fiber that resists mold and mildew well.
 When used in quilts, it drapes nicely and resists shrinkage even with repeated washing.
 Polyester is heavier than cotton, however, and makes a much warmer quilt.

 Then again, if you’re quilting your project in the summer, polyester batting can become uncomfortable to work with.
-It’s also good to remember that polyester batting in a quilt will melt in the event of fire.
+It’s also good to remember that polyester batting in a quilt will melt in the event of a fire.
 Polyester batting may also be prone to bearding.

 Cotton/Poly Blend Batting